lilymkrtchyan/bool-street-noods/design-plan/design-journey.md

 Our client is Bool Street Noods.
 They are a student run noodle company that runs in Collegetown.

 This client meets the client rules as they are a small business that currently operate with a wix website that is not really used by the company as they mostly function through social media platforms.
-They have informed us that they would like a website that relays information to students and customers and also understand the limitations of this project in terms of including non-static elements.
+They have informed us that they would like a website that relaysinformation to students  and customers and also understand the limitations of this project in terms of including non-static elements.
 Furthermore, none of the team members are part of this organization as we do not work for or with bool street noods.

 ### Client Questionnaire (Milestone 1)